Now Hiring: SCA Senior Policy Analyst

-To apply, send a resume and cover letter to sca@soundcities.org to the attention of David Hoffman, Executive Director.
-Applications will be reviewed on a rolling basis, beginning on June 10, 2024.
+To apply, send a resume and cover letter to [email protected] to the attention of Robert Feldstein, Executive Director.
+Review of applications will begin on April 22, 2025.

 ABOUT THE SOUND CITIES ASSOCATION (SCA):